CircuitGremlin/ServerPi/README.md

 # To do
 - Setup power button hold function (c++ and python) to reboot Raspberry Pi
 - Setup status led (Secondary button) to visualize status, disk health, etc.

+# Contribute
+- Let me know if you found an issue or like to contribute.
+Thank you!